-I've not gone over to the hot side yet being as I only make 100% milk soaps, but dang it, just got to try it once!!
+I've not gone over to the hot side yet using full milk, but dang it, just got to try it once!!

 I figure since I get light colored CP & CPOP milk soaps and I always ensure a full gel that if I incorporate the lye solution while it's still cold, I may luck out.